-consists of 65 public and private radio and television organisations
+In 2019, 273 entries were submitted by 65 public and private radio and television organisations, representing 37 countries.

 To promote and celebrate quality, innovation and creativity in the production of Radio and Television programmes and Web content; to encourage member organisations to broadcast the programmes entered in the competition; to encourage communication and co-operation between all those who work creatively in the field of Radio, Television and the Web; to stimulate the study, understanding and discussion of creative and cultural issues relating to these means of expression.